-The law says operators of motor vehicles are not to operate a vehicle on a hiking trail, bike path or horse trail where signs prohibit this.
+The law says operators of motor vehicles are not to operate a vehicle on a hiking trail, bike path, or horse trail where signs prohibit this.
 At least, not unless the driver has written permission from the owner of the trail.
-But bike paths, which are adjacent and bordering roadways are an exception.
+But bike paths, which are adjacent and bordering roadways, are an exception.

 Drivers with a blood alcohol concentration level of .08 or greater will be charged with a DUI.
 Operators of commercial vehicles are not legally permitted to drive with a blood alcohol concentration level of .04 or greater.

 CVC Section 23222 states that it is illegal to possess more than one avoirdupois ounce of marijuana.

 Motor Vehicle Code 23223 says it’s illegal for drivers or passengers to possess open containers in a motor vehicle.
-If it’s on a roadway or highway there is a violation.
+If it’s on a roadway or highway, there is a violation.

-CVC Section 23224 states it is illegal for drivers or passengers under the age of 21 to posses alcoholic beverages in vehicles.
+CVC Section 23224 states it is illegal for drivers or passengers under 21 to possess alcoholic beverages in vehicles.
 If it is present in the car, they must be accompanied by a parent or responsible adult relative.
 And this is someone designated by the parents.